adam-lynch/adam-lynch.github.io/writing/improve-permissions-ux.md

 At the last Chrome Dev Summit, Chris Wilson revealed that over 90% of permissions requests in Chrome for Android were unsuccessful.
 It's understandable.
 If there were an annoyance scale, I'd position it somewhere between auto-playing media and when native mobile apps open a page from their own website in a WebView, which has a banner that tells you to install their mobile app.

-It's not just smaller sites.
 Examples aren't needed because we've all experienced it.
 It's not so bad if it's obvious why the permission is needed, but in general, we need to try harder.
 [Peter-Paul Koch argued](https://www.quirksmode.org/blog/archives/2015/05/web_vs_native_l.html) that the web shouldn't emulate native (apps) because it will lead to bad UX.
 Was he right?
 These APIs aren't at fault but our implementations are sloppy.
 As web developers and designers we should lift our heads up and look around a bit more; we can learn a lot from mobile (and other platforms).

 ### Why should I care?